-Operation (cont'd) Operation (cont'd) 7.
-Storage & Exercise When you are finished using the generator, you must: Disconnect all loads • Shut off fuel supply Store the generation ng the engine regularly unless the generator is prepared for long-term storage Detailed instructions are Disconnect loads & turn off fuel valve When you are finished using the generator, disconnect all loads and turn off fuel valve: Make sure all devices that were connected to the generator's outlets have been disconnected.
-Check to be sure fuel value is in OFF position.
-Cool engine before Check to be sure fuel valve is in OFF position.
+7. Storage & Exercise When you are finished using the generator, you must: Disconnect all loads Shut off fuel supply Store the generator properly Plan on exercisit ng the engine regularly unless the generator is prepared for long-term storage Detailed instructions are provided below.
+Disconnect loads & turn off fuel valve When you are finished using the generator, disconnect all loads and turn off fuel valve: 1.
+Make sure all devices that were connected to the generator's outlets have been disconnected.
+Check to be sure fuel valve is in OFF position.
+If using propane, shut off propane tank valve.
+Cool engine before If using propane, shut off propane tank valve.
 Let engine cool for at least five minutes before storing.
 A hot engine can be a storing fire hazard.
-Choose a storage location Store the generator in a location that is: Clean and dry Away from sources of heat, open flames, sparks, or pilot lights, even if the generator's fuel tank is empty.
+Choose a storage location Store the generator in a location that is: Clean and dry.
+Away from sources of heat, open flames, sparks, or pilot lights, even if the generator's fuel tank is empty.
 Residual fuel in the tank could ignite.
 Away from extreme high or low temperatures.
 Note: DO NOT store with battery charger always connected.
 Batteries that are over-charged can boil themselves dry and produce excessive amounts of hydrogen, an explosive gas.
-Prevent accidental starting Remove remove spark plug (s) in order to ensure the generator cannot be started accidentally in a storage location or by untrained persons.
+Prevent accidental starting Remove spark plug (s) in order to ensure the generator cannot be started accidentally in a storage location or by untrained persons.
 Exercise generator every 4 weeks The generator should be exercised regularly.
 At least every four weeks, start the engine and let it run for 10 to 15 minutes with a small load plugged in, such as a lamp or fan.
 Monthly exercising of the generator will: Dry out any moisture that has accumulated in the windings.
 If left, this moisture can cause corrosion in the winding.
 Ensure that the unit is operating properly should it be needed in an emergency.
 Perform regular maintenance Perform periodic maintenance as directed in the "Maintenance and Repair" section of this manual to keep the generator in safe working condition.